google/badwolf/docs/command_line_tool.md

 > Keep in mind that all flags should be listed before you enter the command
 > you want to run.
 If you attempt to set the flags after the command they
-> will be be treated as arguments of it and, hence, they will not be
+> will be treated as arguments of it and, hence, they will not be
-> properly set and likely get unexpected results.
+> properly set, likely introducing unexpected results.

 ## Command: Version

 The version command prints the version of BadWolf being used.
-Below you can find and example of the command output.
+Below you can find an example of the command output:

 ```
 $ bw version